DesktopCommanderMCP

 - License

-This is server that allows Claude desktop app to execute long-running terminal commands on your computer and manage processes through Model Context Protocol (MCP) + Built on top of MCP Filesystem Server to provide additional search and replace file editing capabilities .
+All of your AI development tools in one place.
+Desktop Commander puts all dev tools in one chat.
+Execute long-running terminal commands on your computer and manage processes through Model Context Protocol (MCP).
+Built on top of MCP Filesystem Server to provide additional search and replace file editing capabilities.

 - Execute terminal commands with output streaming